மேற்கு ஆஸ்திரேலியா தமிழ்ப் பள்ளிகள்

 Voluntary Services

 All teachers provide their services voluntarily.
-Apart from some token amounts of money that may be paid for travel or associated teaching aids, our teachers do this purely for their love of the language and culture.
+Apart from some token amounts of money that may be paid for travel or associated teaching aids, our teachers do this purely for their love of the language and culture. described on bigger fine detail pertaining to.
 It is important that you as a parent or member note the hard work put in by our Tamil School teachers and applaud them for their efforts.